-Starting a low-fiber diet on the first day of radiation treatment can be helpful.
-The best choice of foods depends on what symptoms you have.
+Starting a low-fiber diet on the first day of radiation treatment may help you avoid problems.
+The best choice of foods depends on your symptoms.

 Foods and drinks that are better choices include:

-Drink plenty of fluids (up to 12 8-ounce glasses) every day when you have diarrhea.
-Some people need fluids given through a vein (intravenous fluids).
+- Drink plenty of fluids (up to 12 8-ounce glasses) every day when you have diarrhea.
+Some people will need fluids given through a vein (intravenous fluids).